 - have placement test scores placing them into below college level coursework; non-TSI complete status

 Students who need to change their major or apply for graduation must also see an Advisor.
 Students should consult with their Academic Advisor well in advance of online registration each semester to avoid possible advisement delays.

 Students transferring into TJC are encouraged to see an Advisor prior to registration.
-All other students are not required to see an Advisor before registration; however, all students are welcome to see an Advisor at any time they have a need.
+All other students are not required to see an Advisor before registration; however, all students are welcome to see an Academic Advisor at any time they have a need.
 We are here to help you reach your academic goals.